The Role of Exercise and Metabolism in Weight Loss

 View All Section Pages

 When you're trying to lose weight, exercise shouldn't be your only tactic.
 But when paired with a healthy diet and positive lifestyle choices, exercise can be a major factor in losing weight and maintaining a healthy weight for the long-term.
-Cooper Fitness Center Professional Fitness Trainers Angela Horner and Tonya Gutch explain the role of exercise relative to weight loss and how one should get started with a personalized exercise program designed for success.
+Cooper Fitness Center Professional Fitness Trainers Angela Horner, Tonya Gutch, MS, and Louie Herrera explain the role of exercise and metabolism relative to weight loss and how one should get started with a personalized exercise program designed for success.

 Where to Begin

-It’s also important to work with a trained fitness professional to put together a safe exercise program, as a professional will take into consideration specific health issues or injuries.
-“An educated personal trainer will have the expertise to navigate through any issues you may be facing, allowing you to have a safe and productive exercise program that will help you achieve your goals,” explains Horner.
-Gutch adds, "a fitness professional will set the safe, effective and healthy blueprint to weight loss, and adjust it as your fitness improves.
+It’s also important to work with a trained fitness professional to design a safe exercise program, as a professional will take into consideration specific health issues or injuries.
+“A certified personal trainer has the expertise to navigate through any issues you may be facing, allowing you to have a safe and productive exercise program to help you achieve your goals,” explains Horner.
+Gutch adds, "a fitness professional will establish the safe, effective and healthy blueprint to weight loss, and adjust it as your fitness improves.
 Your program should be constantly changing because our bodies are constantly changing."

 "Weight loss is a challenge for everyone, no matter if they're trying to lose a little or a lot," says Gutch.
 "It takes discipline and willpower, and having a support system and a plan in place is key."

 According to Gutch, many people believe cardio training is the only way to lose weight.
 "You need weight training as well," she says.
 "Strength training builds and maintains muscle mass, which pumps up metabolism."
+To burn fat and have a lean body, you need both cardio (aerobic) exercise and resistance (strength) training.
+Strength training increases the rate at which your body burns fat, while cardio uses fat as an energy source to propel the physical activity.
 Plus, “the more muscle mass you maintain, the more calories your body burns during all activities," adds Horner.

 If you lose weight by only reducing your calories, you will lose muscle as well as fat.
 However, by combining calorie reduction with cardio and strength training, you will lose fat and maintain lean body tissue, which produces a leaner body.